JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 };
 ```

-For OpenSSL specifically I would recommend using rusttls when possible.
+For OpenSSL specifically I would recommend using rustls when possible.
 It's easier to build and in rust.

 ### Nix Docs